team-dev-docs/spriteai-dev-docs/docs/ghuniverse/generateHouseAsset Function.md

 createHouse();
 ```

-The function returns a promise that resolves to an array of asset objects.
-Each asset object contains a `data` property with the generated image data.
+The function returns a Promise that resolves to an array of generated assets.
+Each asset in the array is an object containing a `data` property, which holds the actual asset data (likely in a format suitable for rendering or further processing).

-Note that the function is asynchronous, so you should use `await` or `.then()` to handle the result.
+Note that the function is asynchronous, so you should use `await` when calling it or handle the returned Promise appropriately.

-You can adjust the `iterations` option to generate multiple house assets in a single call.
-The function will return an array with the specified number of asset objects.